wix-incubator/okidoc/docs/partial/okidoc-site.md

 mdComponents:
   path: ./docs/playground-components.js

 # [optional] navigation config.
-Use if you need more than one page in navigation block
+Use this if you need more than one page in the navigation block
 navigation:
   - path: /config
     title: Configuration